I want to create a dance festival in Ghana – Dancegod Lloyd

-According to Dancegod Lloyd, this when it comes alive will create an avenue for Ghanaian dancers to have their own space/platform locally so they can tap into the business aspect of their craft.
+According to Dancegod, this venture will create an avenue for Ghanaian dancers to have their own platform in order to tap into the business aspect of their craft.

 “The next step is for dancers to own their space.
 Owing your space is not just doing stuff on your own but there are so many things you can do as a dancer.
 You must consider yourself as a brand.